numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 The scope of this NEP includes:

-- Deprecating or removing functionality that is too niche for NumPy, not well-designed, superceded by better alternatives, or otherwise a candidate for removal.
+- Deprecating or removing functionality that is too niche for NumPy, not well-designed, superseded by better alternatives, an unnecessary alias, or otherwise a candidate for removal.
 - Clearly separating public from private NumPy API by use of underscores.
 - Restructuring the NumPy namespaces to be easier to understand and navigate.

 Out of scope for this NEP are:

 - Introducing new functionality or performance enhancements.

-TBD whether in or out of scope for this NEP:

-- Whether or not to clean up some of the more niche ``ndarray`` methods (this was suggested in the NumPy 2.0 developer meeting, with mildly positive feedback from the crowd).

 Usage and Impact